Support structures for people with disabilities

 Provide constant care and medical supervision.

-Provide medico-social support, known as systemic support, promoting autonomy, social and cultural life, artistic, sporting, cognitive or educational activity.
+Offer medical and social support, known as systemic support, promoting independence, social and cultural life, artistic, sporting, cognitive and educational activities.

-Good to know: The population of FAMs is less dependent than that of MASs (the only difference between the 2 structures).
+Good to know: The population of FAMs is less dependent than that of MASs (the only difference between the two structures).

 Main source of funding

-Financed by the Objectif Global de Dépenses (OGD), covered by Assurance Maladie and CNSA, and paid to establishments via ARS.
+Funded by the Global Expenditure Target (OGD), covered by Health Insurance and the CNSA, and paid to establishments via the ARS.

 Professionals involved in care